A. It is unprofessional conduct to:

 (7) Discriminate against a patient or health care provider based on:

 B. An electrologist may not:

-(1) Accept a patient for treatment, or continue treatment, if the patient cannot be reasonably expected to benefit from the treatment;
+(1) Accept a patient for treatment, or continue treatment, if the patient cannot reasonably be expected to benefit from the treatment;

 (2) Receive remuneration from or split a fee for either making or accepting referrals of the patient to another health care practitioner;